Shreyansh303/Pumping-Lemma-Simulator/README.md

 The system features an Analyze All Valid Partitions (Multi-Pump) mechanism.
 This computationally generates a data matrix representing every valid partition configuration for the current string and parameters.
 It systematically evaluates every configuration under the current pump count ($i$) and displays the structural outcomes side-by-side.
 If the matrix detects that every configuration breaks the language rules, the system definitively outputs a macro-conclusion that the language is completely un-pumpable and, therefore, functionally proved to be not regular.

-### 7. State Machine (DFA) Visualizer
-An embedded, animated SVG State Machine reflects the conceptual transition logic tied to string navigation.

-It consists of a start phase ($x$), a cyclical loop phase capturing the repetitive nature of $y$, and a terminal phase ($z$).
-Upon executing a pump action, the nodes and edges contextually animate (pulse and light up), reinforcing the theoretical mapping of the visual blocks to deterministic finite automaton traversal.